Schneider V38 mount lenses,

 In the following table, in addition to magnification I am also specifying the horizontal FOV (Field of View), since the magnifications provided by this setup are not easily interpreted.

-I do not show the test results with Componon 28 mm on 200 mm tube lens, because the magnification (7.1x) brings the 28 mm clearly outside its optimum.
+I do not show the test results with Componon 28 mm on 200 mm tube lens, because the magnification (7.1x) brings the 28 mm clearly outside its optimum range.

-Removing the lens shade and using an illumination with a higher incident angle strongly reduces this type of flare (or rather, blends it with enough diffused light to hide the rainbow effect).
-This type of flare still pops up now and then, on a small portion of the image, with all three of these lenses.
+Removing the lens shade and using an illumination with a higher incident angle reduces this type of flare (or rather, blends it with enough diffused light to hide the rainbow effect).
+This type of flare still becomes visible now and then, on a small portion of the image, with all three of these lenses.

 This site is ad-free.
 If you see any ads here, they are added by your ISP, or by spyware on your computer, or you are visiting this site through frames of another site.